aaronjoseph/DataScienceNotes/GCP/BigQuery.md

-- BigQuery is Fully managed, no server/serverless , no resources deployed
+- BigQuery is Fully managed, no server/serverless , no resources deployed, enterprise warehouse
+- It is a common sink or staging area for data analytics workload
 - Bigquery semantically maps to [[Hive]] technology
 	- However it is faster than Hive in terms of giving outputs
 	- This is due to the use of Columnar data storage format, which is proprietary as well